asghar4415/Icecream-shop/README.md

 The repository includes implementations of the billing system using different concurrency solutions.
 After running the program, the execution time of each solution is displayed, allowing you to compare their performance.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.